Meet Alastor

 Meet Nero

-Nero is Bernie’s personal bird that lives here at the store due to cage size requirements and the ability to utilize the outdoor aviary.
+Nero is our store mascot!
+Nero is the owner's personal bird, who makes friends and foes wherever he goes.
 He loves to hold onto your finger through the bars of the cage and sit with you, and he also loves to be read to if you ever want to take the time and show him a book.
-When he is outside he lands on heads and tries desperately to eat Crocs if customers are wearing them.
+When he is outside he loves to land on heads.
+Beware if you're wearing a baseball cap or Croc shoes.
+They are both his favorite toys that he can quickly get ahold of, so be cautious.
 Sometimes you may notice him whining or rolling saliva around in his mouth, both of these behaviors are normal and indicate that he is hormonal.
+He has a wide vocabulary including "Hi Nero", "Whatchya doing?", "Hi baby", "Uh oh", "What's that" and a plethora of high pitched "jungle noises" when he is happy.

 About Black Palm Cockatoos